skramm/homog2d/docs/homog2d_manual.md

 The user can select between two backends, both can be usable at the same time.
 They both are accessed through the templated datatype `Image`, lying in the sub-namespace `img`.

-The two concrete types can be used with `Image` are either `img::SvgImage`, to generate a SVG file, or Opencv `cv::Mat` type, that requires that the symbol `HOMOG2D_USE_OPENCV` is defined and that the library is installed on system.
+The two concrete types can be used as a type with `Image` are either `img::SvgImage`, to generate a SVG file, or Opencv `cv::Mat` type, that requires that the symbol `HOMOG2D_USE_OPENCV` is defined and that the library is installed on system.

 The difference between these two backends is that with SVG, you may only generate a file;